carlosmouracorreia/AlbumFolksFetcher/Documentation/UITesting.md

 ```

-By last we define our logic to populate the viewController with the necessary data/state, inside the class definition of itself - like this:
+By last we define our logic to populate the viewController with the necessary data/state, inside the class definition of itself (a bit much like the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern)) - like this:

 ```Swift